filipkarchev/Calc/README.md

-# MyCalculator
-A Simple Android Calculator App build in Android Studio.
+A Simple Android Calculator App used to perform Espresso tests.
-You can watch my creation timelapse here: https://www.youtube.com/watch?v=CQpxNvmKinw